uhlerlab/image2reg/README.md

 ---

-## Full installation and environmental setup to rerun all analysis from scratch
+## Full installation and environmental setup to rerun all analyses from scratch

 To install the code please first clone this repository using
 ```